cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/condition.md

 * The Condition Create API supports only the API fields mentioned below.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.
-* The code.coding field can have at most 2 codings.
+* The code.coding field can have multiple codings.
+However only one for userSelected=true and one for userSelected=false will be written to millennium.
-  * One of the codings must have `userSelected: true`
-  * The other coding must have `userSelected: false`
 * The Condition Create API currently supports only Conditions with a category of `problem-list-item` or `encounter-diagnosis`.
 * An `encounter-diagnosis` Condition will be automatically prioritized to the least significant priority by the Cerner Millennium EHR.
 * On FHIR write of an encounter-diagnosis, the diagnosis will automatically receive the next available diagnosis priority within the problem list component.